 The idea of doing a Bathroom Makeover can be overwhelming.
-The cost, the finishes, the tight spaces… there’s a lot of options and a lot of question marks when it comes to what to do, what to change, what to invest in.
-I am sharing with you today a Bathroom Makeover we just completed in our home that was completely budget friendly and came together so well.
-It feels modern, crisp, but inviting and cozy and I’m going to share with you how we were able to accomplish all those things and not spend a bucket of money.
+I am sharing with you today a Bathroom Makeover we just completed in our home that was completely budget-friendly and came together so well.
+It feels modern, crisp, but inviting and cozy and I'm going to share with you how we were able to accomplish all those things and not spend a bucket of money.

 How to get a Designer feeling Bathroom on a Dime